sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 = How can I make my page load faster ? =

 Use any kind of page cache.
-W3 Total Cache or WP Super Cache
+W3 Total Cache or WP Super Cache are known to be the best ones.

 = I cannot embed my photo stream =

 This plugin only works for embedding **albums**.
-The premium version will allow you embed all.
+The premium version will allow you to embed all.
 (Feature available mid July 2016)

 = Is there a way to embed an album with more than 100 photos ? =